-Effective January 1, 2018, MCCSR has been replaced by the LICAT.
+Effective January 1, 2018, Minimum Continuing Capital and Surplus Requirements ("MCCSR") has been replaced by the Life Insurance Capital Adequacy Test ("LICAT").
 The LICAT is intended to improve the quality of available capital and provides a better alignment of the risk measures with the long-term economics of the life insurance business.
-For insurance risks, the LICAT base solvency buffers are computed by applying severe stress events over a one year time horizon to the best estimate insurance policy liabilities determined under the Canadian Asset Liability Method ("CALM").
+For insurance risks, the LICAT base solvency buffers are computed by applying severe stress events over a one-year time horizon to the best estimate insurance policy liabilities determined under the Canadian Asset Liability Method ("CALM").
 The base solvency buffer is the amount in excess of the best estimate liability under CALM.
 The MCCSR required capital components were calculated using factor-based methods applied to the insurance policy liabilities under CALM.
 For market risks, the LICAT base solvency buffer will behave differently under various economic scenarios when compared to MCCSR.
-The surplus allowance is primarily made up of provisions for adverse deviations ("PfADs") with respect to insurance risk included insurance policy liabilities.
+The surplus allowance is primarily made up of provisions for adverse deviations ("PfADs") with respect to insurance risk included in insurance policy liabilities.
 As a result, LICAT ratios are not comparable to the MCCSR ratio.
 Empire Life had a strong capital position under MCCSR and continues to have a strong capital position under the LICAT framework.
 Empire Life is required to maintain a minimum Core Ratio of 55% and a Total Ratio of 90%.
 OSFI has established supervisory target levels of 70% for Core and 100% for Total capital.

-LICAT Mar 31
+LICAT Jun 30 Mar 31

-(in millions of dollars) 2018
+(in millions of dollars) 2018 2018

 Available capital

-Tier 1 \$ 1,479.5
+Tier 1 \$ 1,513 \$ 1,480

-Tier 2 915.5
+Tier 2 614 915

-Total \$ 2,395.0
+Total \$ 2,127 \$ 2,395

-Surplus allowance and eligible deposits 995.7
+Surplus allowance and eligible deposits 1,005 996

-Base solvency buffer 1,910.4
+Base solvency buffer 1,949 1,910

-LICAT Total Ratio 177.5%
+LICAT Total Ratio 161% 178%

-LICAT Core Ratio 113.9%
+LICAT Core Ratio 114% 114%